European High-Performance Computing Joint Undertaking: European Processor Initiative

+Several European projects are using EPI results to implement further steps towards European technology sovereignty: EUPILOT, EUPEX and DARE.

 DARE project

 In March 2025, EuroHPC launched the 6-year DARE (Digital Autonomy with RISC-V in Europe) project to work on integrated circuits based on the RISC-V processor.

 The project envisages the creation of 3 processor projects, each created by a separate company: